BizShuk/bizshuk.github.io/resume/interview introduce.md

 # interview introduce

 My name is LIU, TENG-YUNG, LIU is surname.
 You can call me Shuk.
-I come from Taiwan, graduated with master degree in computer science and informatin technology department.
+I come from Taiwan, graduated with master degree in computer science

 ### picking reason
 I applied booking.com  because I like to travel, I had two experience of long period of time.
 5 years ago in United State and Japan , and another in past 4 months in Europe.
-And there are some coincidences , younger schoolmate told me that she had a interview in booking.com and another is I found a exam on HackerRank.
+And there are some coincidences , younger schoolmate told me that she had a interview with booking.com and another is I found a exam on HackerRank.